 What are dental crowns made of?

 The most popular type of dental crown in the market today is Zirconia.
-Other materials include gold and metal alloys, or resin-ceramic hybrids.
+Other materials include gold and metal alloys, other types of porcelain (lithium disilicate) or resin-ceramic hybrids.
 Porcelain can also be combined with zirconia or metal bases.

 Very lifelike and aesthetic.

 Can chip or break.

 Lifelike and aesthetic.
 Can be combined with ceramic for better aesthetics.

 Strong enough to be used in thin section or on back teeth.

 More expensive than all-ceramic crowns.

 Less expensive than pure ceramic or zirconia crowns.